wclr/lp-loader/README.md

 ```

-Your lp-index file (`app/A/dict/index.ts`) may be empty in case of `JS`, but it should exist anyway, its loaded content will be generated while build.
-In case of `TS` for correct typings code like this should be put inside:
+You need to have an index file (`app/A/dict/index.ts`) for each of your dictionaries (which is a folder).
+This file may be empty in case of `JS`, but it should exist anyway.
+It's bundled content will be generated while build by `lp-loader`.

+In case of `TS` to have correct and useful dictionary typings code like this should be put inside:

 ```ts
 type Dict = { /* Here goes a dictionary structure */ }